 Comparatively, Insomnia shines with its minimalist design and effectiveness in handling both REST and GraphQL APIs, making it a favorite for developers who appreciate a streamlined workflow and powerful features without the complexity of SoapUI or the breadth of Postman’s features.

 Would you like to explore more tools for API automation testing?
-We invite you to read this article: 15 Best API Automation Testing Tools 2024
+We invite you to read this article: API Testing Tools: Best 15 In-Depth Reviewed

 A First Approach to Insomnia API Testing